 Early Modern Europe

 Through lectures and discussions, this course will introduce the student to early modern Europe, with special attention to Austria, Britain, France, Prussia and Russia.
 It will treat such topics as the Reformation, the emergence of the French challenge to the European equilibrium, Britain's eccentric constitutional course, the pattern of European contacts with the non-European world, the character of daily life in premodern Europe, the Enlightenment, the appearance of Russia on the European scene, and the origins of German dualism, as well as the impact of the French Revolution on Europe.
-This course fulfills the survey, Europe and premodern requirement for the major and minor.
+This counts toward the premodern requirement for the major and minor.
 No prerequisite.
 Offered every year.